m0rrism0rris/quake-guide/quake/pak1_linux.md

 #

-Finally, start up Quake and enjoy your new Realm of Black Magic, the Netherworld, the Elder World, and Deathmatches!
+Finally, start up Quake and enjoy your new Realm of Black Magic, Netherworld, Elder World, and Deathmatches!